apollo

 How to manage the interaction:

-Although taking Elvo-D Tablet with Halothane together can result in an interaction, it can be taken if a doctor has prescribed it.
-However, if you experience any symptoms like lightheadedness, fainting, irregular heart beat, dizziness, consult the doctor.
+Although taking Desipramine and Elvo-D Tablet together can result in an interaction, it can be taken if a doctor has prescribed it.
+However, if you experience any unusual symptoms, consult the doctor.
+Regular monitoring of blood pressure is advised.
 Do not discontinue any medications without a doctor's advice.

 Drug-Drug Interactions Checker List